-Non-Contract, Transfers, ESSA
+Non-Contract, Transfers

+Teachers and administrators are recommended for a term contract by the Principals and/or Supervisors in writing to the Superintendent if their services are satisfactory at the end of the probationary period.
 The Superintendent then presents recommendations to the Board of Trustees for approval in May for all professional employees.